 Face masks are encouraged in situations where you may not be able to maintain physical distancing or if you are moving through areas where lots of people are gathered.
 We recommend keeping a mask with you so that if you find yourself in one of these situations, you have some added protection.

 As outlined in the Terms & Conditions for Attendees, if border control measures or government restrictions prevent a delegate from attending, delegates have the following options:1.
-Delegates can access sessions online (via livestream or via recordings) – a 50% cancellation fee will be deducted from the total cost of the booking2.
+Delegates can access sessions online (via recordings) – a 50% cancellation fee will be deducted from the total cost of the booking2.
 A full refund will be provided3.
 Registration transfer (at TPGA’s discretion) to another delegate at no cost

 Are event numbers limited at the conference or at social functions?

 Based on the overall number of attendees at APP, the event will not exceed the GCCEC’s maximum COVID Safe capacity.
 However, attendance in the session rooms and the trade exhibition will be limited in line with the capacities set by the Queensland Government at the time of the event (i.e. the 4m2 or 2m2 rule).
 GCCEC staff will monitor the capacities in these areas.

 For the session rooms, overflow areas will be set up so that once COVID safe capacity is reached, delegates can view sessions via a livestream.

 For the trade exhibition, including the Welcome Reception, this may mean that attendees must queue for a short period to gain access.

 Numbers to the Street Party will be limited to ensure that the COVID Safe maximum capacity is not exceeded.
 Each area at the Street Party (ballroom, foyer and marquee) will be monitored to ensure that capacities in each section are not exceeded.

 Bookings are not required for conference sessions.
 If a meeting room has reached its capacity, you will be redirected to an overflow area to view the presentations via livestream.